-- To optimise value to the group and clients by writing third-party business (TPB) in the EMEA region and selected speciality business with worldwide focus.
-The business unit providing reinsurance to third-party is labelled and marketed as Toa Re Europe (TRE). - To act as a central risk mutualisation tool, i.e. write Internal Group Reinsurance (IGR) business.
+- To optimise value to the group and clients by writing life and non-life TPB in the EMEA region and selected speciality business with worldwide focus.
+The business unit providing reinsurance to third-party is labelled and marketed as Toa Re Europe (TRE). - To act as group risk carrier for peak risk and for regulatory and solvency reasons, i.e. write Internal Group Reinsurance (IGR) business, front business for Toa Re Japan or provide structured life reinsurance solutions to group client.

-After deduction of the direct corporate taxes of CHF 89'179, the Company's annual result is a loss of CHF 43'032'887, compared to a loss of CHF 59'409'320 in 2018.
-The resulting losses for financial year 2018 and financial year 2019 are mainly due to losses on the IGR portfolio from the extreme Nat Cat events in Japan, namely typhoons Jebi (2018), Trami (2018), Faxai (2019) and Hagibis (2019).
+After deduction of the direct corporate taxes of CHF 1'119'403, the Company's annual result is a loss of CHF 6'929'280, compared to a loss of CHF 43'032'887 in 2019.
+The resulting losses for financial year 2020 were mainly due to the Covid-19 pandemic affecting the TPB, while the losses for financial year 2019 were driven by losses on the IGR portfolio from the extreme Nat Cat events in Japan, namely typhoons Faxai and Hagibis.